-Any unusual or long outstanding reconciling items must be brought to the attention of the CEO/Headteacher.
-The Chief Executive Officer will review and sign all reconciliations as evidence of this review.
+Any unusual or long outstanding reconciling items must be brought to the attention of the CFO.
+The CFO will review and sign all reconciliations as evidence of this review.
+In the event of the CFO completing the reconciliations the CEO will view and sign all reconciliations.